igg-molecular-biology-lab/pipe-t/README.md

 6. Check that the feature type is specified as Target or Endogenous Control.
 7. SDS and EDS are the only formats with a header in the first rows of the file.
 PIPE-T automatically discard these header rows before parsing the content of these files.
 For this reason, the first column of the columns row must start by the symbol #  for a SDS file and by the word Well for a EDS file.
 8. Be sure that each file contains at least the following column names:
-a.
-For format EDS:  EXPFAIL, Target Name, Well Position, and CT,
+    - For format EDS:  EXPFAIL, Target Name, Well Position, and CT,
-b.
-For format plain: flag as 4th column, feature as 6th column, type as   7th column, position as 3th  column, and Ct as 8th column,
+    - For format plain: flag as 4th column, feature as 6th column, type as   7th column, position as 3th  column, and Ct as 8th column,
-	c.
-For format SDS: Omit, Detector, Task, and Avg Ct,
+    - For format SDS: Omit, Detector, Task, and Avg Ct,
-	d.
-For format LightCycler: Name, Pos, and Cp,
+    - For format LightCycler: Name, Pos, and Cp,
-	e.
-For format CFX: Content, Well, Cq Mean,
+    - For format CFX: Content, Well, Cq Mean,
-	f.
-For format OpenArray: ThroughHole.Outlier, Assay.Assay.ID, Assay.Assay.Type, ThroughHole.Address, and ThroughHole.Ct,
+    - For format OpenArray: ThroughHole.Outlier, Assay.Assay.ID, Assay.Assay.Type, ThroughHole.Address, and ThroughHole.Ct,
-	g.
-For format BioMark: Call, Name 1, ID, and Value.
+    - For format BioMark: Call, Name 1, ID, and Value.
 9. Be sure that flag of all features is one of the following values:
-	a.
-For format EDS:  Y or N,
+    - For format EDS:  Y or N,
-	b.
-For format plain: Flagged or Passed,
+    - For format plain: Flagged or Passed,
-	c.
-For format SDS: TRUE or FALSE,
+    - For format SDS: TRUE or FALSE,
-	d.
-For format LightCycler: Y or N,
+    - For format LightCycler: Y or N,
-	e.
-For format CFX: Y or N,
+    - For format CFX: Y or N,
-	f.
-For format OpenArray: TRUE or FALSE,
+    - For format OpenArray: TRUE or FALSE,
-	g.
-For format BioMark: Fail or Pass.
+    - For format BioMark: Fail or Pass.

 ##### Output
 One single execution of PIPE-T produces the following output files: